Massachusetts Route 128: Northern end (Peabody–Gloucester)

 The segment of the highway that still carries the sole designation as Route 128, which is a four-lane freeway for most of its length, was not originally built as a freeway.
 Many junctions in this segment were constructed as signaled intersections at grade in the 1950s and subsequently reconstructed with grade separation and interchanges in the 1960s—often with local streets that happened to be in convenient locations doubling as ramps for access to the highway.
 However, four junctions nearest the northern end in the town of Gloucester were not improved.
 Proceeding in the direction signed as northward beyond exit 55 (old exit 12, the interchange with Crafts Road), the route runs eastward as a four-lane undivided expressway through two rotaries, named Grant Circle (intersection with Washington Street) and Blackburn Circle (intersection with Dory Road going northward and Schoolhouse Road going southward) and another intersection at Route 127 (Eastern Avenue) to its terminus in another intersection at Route 127A (East Main Street/Bass Avenue).

+Exit numbers

+After completion of the I-95/Route 128 interchange in Peabody in 1988, the State Highway Department changed the numbers of all exits south of the newly completed junction to those of the respective Interstate Highway designations.
+Since then, the highway has had three sets of exit numbers: I-93 exits 7–1 from the southern terminus to the I-95 junction in Canton, I-95 exits 26–64 (old exits 12–45) from the I-95 junction in Canton to the I-95 junction in Peabody, and Route 128 exits 37–55 (old exits 29–12) from the I-95 junction in Peabody to the northern terminus.
+The interchange with I-93 in Woburn, which was Route 128 exit 37 before the renumbering, became I-95 exit 37 (now exit 55) in the renumbering and thus coincidentally retained its number until the switchover with the mileage-based system in 2021.
+Along with other highways in the commonwealth, exits were renumbered with a mileage-based system in 2021.